mehdirahmouni/Breast-Cancer/README.md

-# Breat Cancer
+# Breat Cancer outcome using random frests, caret() package

-This project is about building a predictive model on the Breast Cancer (Wisconsin) dataset, using random forests.
+This project is about building a predictive model for the Breast Cancer (Wisconsin) dataset, using random forests.

 Project template will be used, for more information please visit: http://projecttemplate.net/getting_started.html